deep-diver/fb-group-post-fetcher/README.md

 ### Facebook Specific Information

 In order to enable facebook specific information, you may need to follow the [instructions](https://developers.facebook.com/docs/groups-api/).
 However, you dont' need to request `App Review` process if you just want to test not deploying to the real world.
+In this case, you could just get a temporary access token via [Graph API Explorer](https://developers.facebook.com/tools/explorer/)

 ```
 FB_GROUP_ID=XXX